RibozymeR/whitehead/README.md

-# whitehead
-Implemention of Whitehead algorithm
+Julia implemention of Whitehead algorithm for word minimization in free groups